antarctica/ansible-monolith-core/README.md

 ## Overview

-This role is used as the core of a [Monolith](https://bitbucket.org/antarctica/monolith) instance, that is an instance which will host Monolith services.
+This role is used as the core of a [Monolith](https://bitbucket.org/antarctica/monolith) Instance, that is an instance which will host Monolith services.
 It is also used by these services, to configure Monolith instances, to host such services.